maclandrol/mangaUpdater/README.md

 mangaUpdater
 ============

 Automatic manga downloader and updater.
+Work better with a scheduler like crontab for manga updating.